-The nonurban Missouri does not direct the allocation of scare resources or implementation of crisis standards of care.
+The Nonurban Missouri Healthcare Coalition does not direct the allocation of scare resources or implementation of crisis standards of care.
 The state of Missouri is responsible for allocation of resources.
-The coalition assists the state by providing requested information to aid their decision making process.
-The decision to implement crisis standards of care is an individual facility based decision.
-The coalition assists by providing support to facilities as requested.
+The coalition assists the state by providing requested information to aid their decision-making process.
+The decision to implement crisis standards of care is an individual facility-based decision.
+The coalition assists by providing support and a potential framework to facilities as requested.